 Instead of traditionally buying out Bonilla with the money upfront or coming up with a structured plan over a few years, Gilbert and Mets ownership made the decision to defer payments to 2011, with an 8% annual interest rate.

-That math checks out to $29.8 million, meaning that Bonilla has been getting paid a little more than a millions every year since the 10-year deferment was up in 2011 until 2035, with Bonilla suiting up for the Mets exactly 0 times in that stretch.
+That math checks out to $29.8 million, meaning that Bonilla has been getting paid a little more than a million every year since the 10-year deferment was up in 2011 until 2035, with Bonilla suiting up for the Mets exactly 0 times in that stretch.
 Basically, he’ll be 72 years of age by the time his salary agreement with the Mets runs out.

 Why the Mets make a deal that long and give up that much money, you ask?
-Well, Mets owner Fred Wilpon was one of thousands of victims of Bernie Madoff’s ponzi scheme, and believed he was getting huge returns from the investments that would far outweigh the eventual deferred payments.
+Well, Mets owner Fred Wilpon was one of thousands of victims of Bernie Madoff’s Ponzi scheme, and believed he was getting huge returns from the investments that would far outweigh the eventual deferred payments.

 When Madoff got arrested in 2008, Wilpon was one of many who realized he wouldn’t be getting any returns, but the pen was already signed to paper with the Bonilla contract.